Symmetric group characters as symmetric functions

 for each $m_n = 0, 1, 2, \ldots, r$, hence $q(m_1, m_2, \ldots, m_{n-1}, x_n) = 0$ because it is a polynomial of degree at most $r$ with more than $r$ roots and in particular the coefficient $q^{(r)}(m_1, m_2, \ldots, m_{n-1})$ is equal to $0$.
 But now we have that $q^{(r)}(x_1, x_2, \ldots, x_{n-1})$ is a polynomial of degree $\leq d-rn$ in $n-1$ variables which vanishes at all $(x_1, x_2, \ldots, x_{n-1})= (m_1, m_2, \ldots, m_{n-1})$ with $m_1 + 2m_2 + \cdots + (n-1)m_{n-1} \leq d-rn$ and hence $q^{(r)}(x_1, x_2, \ldots,$ $x_{n-1})=0$ by our induction hypothesis. \end{proof}

-Hence, Proposition \ref{prop:rootsimplsf} follows as a corollary. \begin{proof}{(of Proposition \ref{prop:rootsimplsf})} We will show the equivalent statement that if $h$ is a symmetric function of degree less than or equal to $n$ and $h[\Xi_\mu] = 0$ for all $|\mu|\leq n$, then $h=0$ (by setting $h = f-g$).
+Hence, Proposition \ref{prop:rootsimplsf} follows as a corollary. \begin{proof}{(of Proposition \ref{prop:rootsimplsf})} We will show the equivalent statement, by setting $h = f-g$, that if $h$ is a symmetric function of degree less than or equal to $n$ and $h[\Xi_\gamma] = 0$ for all $|\gamma|\leq n$, then $h=0$.

 This statement is directly equivalent to Lemma \ref{lem:polyzeros} since if we replace $p_k$ in $h$ with $\sum_{d|k} d x_d$ then